RunesmithStudios/Havendale/README.md

 TL;DR: Run `source .env` and try again.

 If you don't have a global installation of flask (you shouldn't), executing it outside of the virtualenv will raise this.
 Just run your virtual environment and you'll be fine.

+> "npm WARN This failure might be due to the use of legacy binary 'node'" while running `npm run build`

+TL;DR: Run `sudo npm install -g n && sudo n stable`

+Your version of node is probably out of date.
+Run the above commands to update it.